Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ## Data Modeling

-We decided to model the data using both unsupervised and supervised techniques using k-means clustering and logistic regression.
+We decided to model the data using both unsupervised and supervised techniques using k-means clustering, logistic regression, and a support vector machine (SVM).

 ### K-Means Clustering